Elimination Chamber (2023): Storylines

-The event included five matches that resulted from scripted storylines, where wrestlers portrayed heroes, villains, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches.
+The event included five matches that resulted from scripted storylines.
 Results were predetermined by WWE's writers on the Raw and SmackDown brands, while storylines were produced on WWE's weekly television shows, Monday Night Raw and Friday Night SmackDown.

 After Roman Reigns retained the Undisputed WWE Universal Championship at the Royal Rumble, The Usos (Jey Uso and Jimmy Uso) and Solo Sikoa attacked Reigns' opponent, Kevin Owens, while honorary Bloodline member Sami Zayn watched on in uncertainty, as Owens was Zayn's former best friend.
-As Reigns was about to attack a defenseless Owens with a steel chair, Zayn pleaded with Reigns to stop.
-Reigns then instructed Zayn to attack Owens with the chair to prove his loyalty to The Bloodline.
-After being berated by Reigns, Zayn turned on Reigns and attacked him with the chair instead.
-Zayn apologized to Jey for his actions only for Jimmy, Sikoa, and Reigns to attack Zayn.
-An emotionally distraught Jey, who initially took a liking to Zayn, watched on before leaving the ring as the rest of The Bloodline continued the assault on both Zayn and Owens.
+As Reigns was about to attack Owens with a steel chair, Zayn pleaded with Reigns to stop, only for Reigns to then instruct Zayn to attack Owens with the chair to prove his loyalty to The Bloodline.
+Zayn ultimately attacked Reigns with the chair instead.
+Afterwards, Jimmy, Sikoa, and Reigns attacked Zayn, while Jey left the ring without joining the beatdown.
 On the following episode of SmackDown, as Reigns tried to address the events at the Royal Rumble, Zayn attacked Reigns from behind and stated that he initially did not want anything from Reigns, but he now wanted the Undisputed WWE Universal Championship.
 Jey was absent that night, and Jimmy and Sikoa attacked Zayn, after which, Reigns accepted his challenge, stating that since Zayn hurt his family, he would hurt Zayn in front of his own family in Montreal.

 On January 30, it was announced that Austin Theory would defend the United States Championship in an Elimination Chamber match, marking the first time for the title to be contested in the structure.
 Qualifying matches began on that night's episode of Raw, with Seth "Freakin" Rollins, Johnny Gargano, and Bronson Reed earning their spots in the match by defeating Chad Gable, Baron Corbin, and Dolph Ziggler, respectively.
 The last two qualifying matches took place on the following week's episode, where Damian Priest and Montez Ford earned their spots by defeating Angelo Dawkins and Elias, respectively.